privaci/privaci.github.io/_posts/2018-03-15-ci_symposium.md

 1. A 4 page position paper on ongoing or work in progress  (References not included in page limit)
 2. An extended abstract of published or mature work
-3. A 1 page description of an interesting use case to be included in the tutorial part of the symposium
+3. A 1 page description of an interesting use case to be discussed the symposium

 Papers should be formatted using the [2018 ACM Master Article Template](https://www.acm.org/publications/authors/submissions).
 For LaTeX users, choose <b>format=sigconf</b>.